How do I read my gas meter?

 What should I do if I think my meter reading is wrong?

 If your gas meter reading seems incorrect, contact your supplier to let them know there could be something wrong with your meter.

-To learn more about switching gas, review our energy switching FAQ guide.
+To learn more about switching gas, take a look at our energy switching FAQs.